 The WV Virtual School Spanish program focuses on developing communication proficiency and global literacy.
 At our core is a commitment to providing opportunities for all students to learn a world language, regardless of geographic or economic barriers.
-Across the state, almost 1,000 students at 40 schools in 18 counties now take Spanish through the virtual school.
+Across the state, over 2,000 students now take Spanish through WVVS.

 West Virginia Virtual School partners with the highly acclaimed Middlebury Interactive Languages to offer interactive online content designed to develop Spanish proficiency.
 WV Virtual Spanish teachers hold live lessons via phone, live webinars and skype with their students at least twice a week and visit schools four times during the school year.

 On-site facilitators play an active and essential role in the blended delivery class.
 Facilitators receive intensive training from WVDE and work closely with the WVVS Spanish instructors.